 Standard operating procedures (SOPs) were in place to cover all activities carried out in the pharmacy.
-They were up to date and were regularly reviewed.
-They were in the process of being signed by the regular RP.
+They were up to date and had recently been reviewed.
 Team members had signed the SOPs to show that they had read and understood them.
 A dispenser could describe the activities that could not be undertaken in the absence of the RP.

-The RP described how, before implementing a new service, she would ensure the pharmacy would able to accommodate the work, and that it would be applicable to the local population.
-She would review staffing levels to ensure provision of the service could be maintained and would check that she and her staff had access to the appropriate tools and training to provide the service.
+The RP described how, before implementing a new service, he would ensure the pharmacy would able to accommodate the work, and that it would be applicable to the local population.
+He would review staffing levels to ensure provision of the service could be maintained and would check that he and his staff had access to the appropriate tools and training to provide the service.

 Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
 99% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
 A complaints procedure was available but was not displayed in the retail area.
-Team members said that they could print it off and give to people as needed.
+There was a copy in the consultation room.
 The pharmacy had responded to feedback that people did not always receive advice on living a healthy lifestyle but ensuring that their health promotion zone was always up to date with information on national campaigns.

-Professional indemnity and public liability insurances were provided by Numark with an expiry of 31 August 2020.
+Professional indemnity and public liability insurances were provided by NPA with an expiry of 30 September 2020.

-RP records were maintained on the PMR and were in order.
+RP records were maintained in a book and were in order.
 The correct RP certificate was displayed.
 Records of emergency supplies and private prescriptions were written in a book and were in order.
 Records of the supply of unlicensed specials medicines were kept and certificates of conformity contained the details of to whom the product had been supplied.
 Controlled drug (CD) registers were maintained as required by law.
 But not all entries of the receipt of CDs contained the address of the supplier.
-Balance checks were completed weekly.
-A random stock balance check of Zomorph 100mg capsules was accurate.
+Balance checks were completed sporadically.
+The RP said that he planned to complete balance checks more regularly going forward.
+A random stock balance check was accurate.
 Patient returns were recorded in a separate register and were destroyed promptly, and records were kept with two signatures.